Jason Aaron

-Jason Aaron (born January 28, 1973) is an American comic book writer, known for his creator-owned series Scalped and Southern Bastards, as well as his work on Marvel series Ghost Rider, Wolverine, PunisherMAX, Thor and The Avengers, as well as his work on DC Comics for his work on Absolute Superman.
+Jason Aaron (born January 28, 1973) is an American comic book writer, known for his creator-owned series Scalped and Southern Bastards; his work on Marvel series Ghost Rider, Wolverine, PunisherMAX, Thor and The Avengers; as well as his work for DC Comics on Absolute Superman.
 In 2019 he wrote the eponymous central miniseries of the Marvel company-wide crossover storyline "The War of the Realms".
 As part of his Marvel work, he co-created the character Gorr the God Butcher and introduced the concept of Jane Foster becoming Thor in the main Marvel Universe.

 The film Thor: Love and Thunder was based on and influenced by his work on Thor.

 Early life

 Jason Aaron was born in Jasper, Alabama.
 His cousin, Gustav Hasford, who wrote the semi-autobiographical novel The Short-Timers (1979), on which the feature film Full Metal Jacket (1987) was based, was a large influence on Aaron.
 Aaron decided he wanted to write comics as a child, and though his father was skeptical when Aaron informed him of this aspiration, his mother took Aaron to drug stores, where he would purchase comic books from spinner racks, some of which he still owned as of 2012.

 Aaron graduated from Shelby County High School.
 He then attended the University of Alabama at Birmingham, where he graduated with a Bachelor of Arts in English.